 Sepehr Shafizadeh MPS lost his father to COVID-19 3 months ago, shortly before sitting a BCPS (Board Certified Pharmacotheraphy Specialist) exam.
-After a stint as a pharmacist in charge in rural Collie, WA, he is now a locum, briefly, in Mackay, Queensland.
+He is now a locum, briefly, in Mackay, Queensland.

 What is your background in pharmacy?

 After studying for a doctorate degree in pharmacy in Iran (the equivalent of a Bachelor of Pharmacy), I worked for 5 years in community pharmacy, as a pharmacy assistant tutor, and, rewardingly, in a drug and poison information centre in Tehran.